mikeshort10/react-redux-ts/README.md

 # ReactRedux.ts

-## This is a template for CRUDy React Components using Redux-Thunk to quickly create new Components for your React-Redux Application's Front End
+## This is a template for CRUDy React Components that use Redux-Thunk and TypeScript.
+This template will allow you to quickly create new Components for your React-Redux Application's Front End, using Find and Replace in the files.

 ### Important notes before you integrate this into your application
 Several files in this template are simply shell files.